Faustino Asprilla: Parma

 In his first season at Parma, Asprilla scored some important goals, including a 27-yard second-half free-kick which helped Parma defeat Milan 1–0, ending the Italian champions' unbeaten streak at 58 matches.
 It was at Parma Asprilla arguably enjoyed his greatest club success.
 Asprilla was part of the Parma squad which won its first international tournament, the 1992–93 European Cup Winners' Cup, scoring four goals in eight matches.
 It was his brace in Spain that rallied the Italian team to a 2–1 victory over Atlético Madrid in the semi-final.
 However, an injury meant he was an unused substitute as Parma defeated Belgian club Royal Antwerp 3–1 in the final.

 In early 1994, Asprilla was part of the Parma side that defeated Milan 2–0 at the San Siro to overturn a 1–0 first-leg deficit and claim the 1993 European Super Cup.

 Also in the 1993–94 season, Parma reached a second Cup Winners' Cup final.
 However, a 0–1 defeat to Arsenal meant they would not retain their trophy.

 In 1994–95, Parma again reached the final of a major European competition as they faced Italian compatriots Juventus in the final of the UEFA Cup.
 Asprilla was instrumental in Parma's run to the final, with three goals over two legs in the semi-final against Bayer Leverkusen.
 In the final itself, Asprilla was in the starting XI for both legs as Parma defeated Juventus 2–1 on aggregate.

 At the start of the 1995–96 season, Asprilla found himself out of head coach Nevio Scala's plans.
 In February 1996, after making only six appearances in the opening five months of the season, Asprilla joined English Premier League leaders Newcastle United for a £6.7 million transfer fee.

 During his first spell at Parma, Asprilla scored 25 goals in 84 Serie A appearances.
 He is considered one of the greatest players of Parma's successful period in the 1990s.
 In his three full seasons with the club, Parma finished third, fifth and third in Serie A. The club also reached a European final in each of those seasons, as well as the 1994–95 Coppa Italia final.
-He also won the UEFA Cup Winners' Cup in 1992–93, as well as a runners-up medal in 1993–94 edition of the tournament, the European Super Cup in 1993, and the UEFA Cup in 1994–95 and 1998–99.
 In 1993, he was also ranked by FIFA as the sixth-best player in the world in the FIFA World Player of the Year award.